 Prerequisites

-API Access Tokens must be created in the CoreWeave Cloud Console.
-To create a new Access Token, complete the following steps:- In Cloud Console, navigate to Tokens, and then click the Create Token button in upper-right corner.
+API access tokens authenticate programmatic access to CoreWeave services.
+Create them in the CoreWeave Cloud Console.
+To create a new access token, complete the following steps:- In Cloud Console, navigate to Tokens, and then click the Create Token button in the upper-right corner.

 -

-In the Create API Token dialog, configure the token values by filling in the following fields, and then click Create:
+In the Create API Token dialog, complete the following fields to configure the token values, and then click Create:

 Field Description Name The name of the token.
-Expiration The length of time for which the Token is valid.
+Expiration How long the token remains valid.
 Note A description for future reference. -

 Select one of the following options:

-Option Description Token Secret Copy and store the token secret for use cases like scraping logs, metrics, and setting up your own self-hosted Grafana, or to add the token secret to an existing kubeconfig.Kubeconfig Create and download a kubeconfigfor a specific cluster to interact with the cluster using commands likekubectl.
-Note that a Kubeconfig can access multiple Clusters by switching contexts.
+Option Description Token Secret Copy and store the token secret for use cases such as scraping metrics, scraping logs, self-hosted Grafana setup, or to add the token secret to an existing kubeconfig.Kubeconfig Create and download a kubeconfigfor a specific cluster, so you can interact with the cluster using commands likekubectl.
+Akubeconfigcan access multiple clusters when you switch contexts.

 Use the kubeconfig file